cocaine/cocaine-plugins/unicorn/README.md

   * To provide consistent publish-subscribe mechanism
   * To be used as distributed locking service
   * To be used as discovery in locator.

+This plugin is NOT intended to be used as database to store any non-service data.
 Currently it is implemented via zookeeper.

 == API ==